tlsnotary/docs-mdbook/src/motivation.md

 ![](diagrams/data_provenance_none.svg)

 Transport Layer Security (TLS) plays a crucial role in digital security.
 TLS protects communication against eavesdropping and tampering.
-It ensures that the data received by the `User` indeed originated from the `Server` and was not changed.
-The `Server`'s identity is verified by the `User` through trusted Certificate Authorities (CAs).
+It ensures that the data received by a user (_"Alice"_) indeed originated from the `Server` and was not changed.
+The `Server`'s identity is verified by Alice through trusted Certificate Authorities (CAs).
 Data integrity is maintained by transmitting a cryptographic hash (called Message Authentication Code or MAC in TLS) alongside the data, which safeguards against deliberate alterations.

-However, this hash does not provide **non-repudiation**, meaning it cannot serve as evidence for the **authenticity and integrity** of the data to third parties (e.g., a service or an app).
-Because it is a keyed hash and TLS requires that the key is known to the `User`, the `User` could potentially modify the data and compute a corresponding hash after the TLS session is finished.
+However, this hash does not provide **non-repudiation**, meaning it cannot serve as evidence for the **authenticity and integrity** of the data to Bob (e.g., a service or an app).
+Because it is a keyed hash and TLS requires that the key is known to Alice, she could potentially modify the data and compute a corresponding hash after the TLS session is finished.

 Achieving non-repudiation requires digital signatures implemented with asymmetric, public-key cryptography.

 While the concept seems straightforward, enabling servers to sign data is not a part of the TLS protocol.
-Even if all data were securely signed, naively sharing all data with others could expose too much information, compromising the `User`'s privacy. **Privacy** is a vital social good that must be protected.
+Even if all data were securely signed, naively sharing all data with others could expose too much information, compromising Alice's privacy. **Privacy** is a vital social good that must be protected.

 ## Status Quo: delegate access

 ![](diagrams/data_provenance_oauth.svg)

-Currently, when a `User` wants to share data from a `Server` with another party, OAuth can be used to facilitate this if the application supports it.
+Currently, when Alice wants to share data from a `Server` with another party, OAuth can be used to facilitate this if the application supports it.
 In this way, the other party receives the data directly from the `Server`, ensuring authentic and unchanged data.
 However, applications often do not provide fine-grained control over which data to share, leading to the other party gaining access to more information than strictly necessary.

 Another drawback of this solution is that the `Server` is aware of the access delegation, enabling it to monitor and censor the other user’s requests.